 The Lake Central School Corporation is committed to equal educational opportunity.
 It does not discriminate on the basis of age, race, color, religion, sex, handicapping conditions, or national origin, including limited English proficiency, in an employment opportunity.
 No person is excluded from participation in, denied the benefits of, or otherwise subjected to unlawful discrimination on such basis under any educational program or student activity.
+Students may pray or engage in religious activities or religious expressions before, during, and after the school day in the same manner and to the same extent that students may engage in nonreligious activities or expression.

-If you have experienced discrimination in such educational programs or activities, written inquires about procedures that are available and for consideration of complaints alleging such discrimination should be directed to Assistant Superintendent, Lake Central School Corporation, 8260 Wicker Avenue, St. John, Indiana 46373.
+If you have experienced discrimination in such educational programs or activities, written inquires about procedures that are available and for consideration of complaints alleging such discrimination should be directed to Assistant Superintendent, Lake Central School Corporation, 8260 Wicker Avenue, St. John,

+Indiana 46373.
 Phone: 219/365-8507.

-AR 5024 - RIGHT TO INSPECT INSTRUCTIONAL MATERIALS - In addition to any other right with respect to the inspection of instructional materials, the parent or guardian of a child enrolled in a school within the Lake Central School Corporation which receives funds from the United States Department of Education either directly or indirectly, shall be entitled to inspect those instructional materials which will be used in connection with any survey, analysis, or evaluation as part of any school program or curriculum.
+AR 5024 - RICHT TO INSPECT INSTRUCTIONAL MATERIALS - In addition to any other right with respect to the inspection of instructional materials, the parent or guardian of a child enrolled in a school within the Lake Central School Corporation which receives funds from the United States Department of Education either directly or indirectly, shall be entitled to inspect those instructional materials which will be used in connection with any survey, analysis, or evaluation as part of any school program or curriculum.